The Local Service Business Content Audit: Find Your Ranking Gaps

 Your local SEO content strategy shouldn't start with more blog posts.
 It should start with this audit, identifying the 3–5 service pages Google expects you to have.
 Fill these gaps first, then expand into supporting content.

-Most local businesses are 30 minutes and 5 service pages away from dramatically better Google visibility.
+Most service businesses are 30 minutes and 5 service pages away from dramatically better Google visibility.
 The question isn't whether you have time to blog more—it's whether you can afford to keep missing the service pages your competitors are already ranking with.

 Run this audit today.
 Your next customer is searching for a service page you probably don't have yet.